juliapampus/DataspaceConnector/docs/pages/deployment/kubernetes.md

 ##### Configuration

-**1. Settings from `application.properties`**: At `env`, all properties presented in or being available for Spring's `application.properties` can be added or overridden.
+Settings from `application.properties`: At `env`, all properties presented in or being available for Spring's `application.properties` can be added or overridden.
 In this example, the Dataspace Connector uses a PostgreSQL database.
 If you want to use another database, the corresponding database values can be changed here.
 You can also set the path to the configuration file in case of supplying an external configuration file or specify the SSL certificate to use.

-**2. Image**: The registry and specific images to be used for the deployment can be configured at `image`.
+Image: The registry and specific images to be used for the deployment can be configured at `image`.
 In the example, a local docker registry running on port 5000 is used.
 For the example, the [local registry](https://docs.docker.com/registry/deploying/) has to be running and contain the Dataspace Connector image.
 Alternatively, you can change the registry and image name in the